 of which 100 pieces at the Walcheren Island (Domburg) in the province Zeeland.

-Nevertheless, not long after the fall of the empire Germanic tribes did start to produce coin themselves.
+Nevertheless, not long after the fall of the Roman Empire, Germanic tribes did start to produce coin themselves.
 These were loose copies of Roman solidi and thus depicting fictional emperor’s heads and 'real' deities.
 This way local rulers ordering the mint presented themselves as rightful heir of Roman Rule.
-To this tradition belong the coins of Audulf, Hada and Skanomodu.
+To this tradition might belong the coins of Audulfus, Had(d)a, Weladu and Skanomodu mentioned above.
 At first there was no regulation of coinage but at the end of the sixth century AD the Franks set first steps towards regulation.
 Additional to an emperor’s portrait, the name of the mint location and of the mint master were added on the coin too.
 Measures adding trust to the currency.
 From this period names of circa 1,500 mint masters have been preserved.

-The Frisians and the Anglo-Saxons started minting coin at the same time as the Franks did, at the end of the sixth century AD.
-The Frisian approach was somewhat different and more pragmatic you could say.
+The Frisians and the Anglo-Saxons started minting coin at the same time as the Franks did, namely at the end of the sixth century AD.
+The Frisian approach was somewhat different and more pragmatic than that of the Franks you could say.

 The solidi were not workable in the north as they represented too much value.
 Therefore, tremisses were being produced weighing a third of a solidus and contained less gold.
 Its appearance was more stylized with unrecognizable portraits and unreadable, pseudo-lettering characters.
 Don't judge a book by its cover.
 What's inside that counts.

-Interestingly, early seventh century AD mint master Madelinus moved from a town with religious prestige where the fourth century bishop and Saint Servatius was buried, namely the town of Maastricht in the far south of present-day the Netherlands, to a commercial hub, the emporium of Dorestat.
-Indicating the growing importance of this buzzing trading town in the lower River Rhine area.
-The biggest trading town of Europe even.
-Remarkable, whilst during the decennia before the mint of Maastricht had set the example for coinage in the region, (confusingly) named by archaeologists the Dronrijp-type.
+Interestingly, early seventh century AD mint master Madelinus moved from a town with religious prestige, where the fourth century AD bishop Saint Servatius was buried, namely the town of Maastricht in the far south of present-day the Netherlands, to the commercial hub of Dorestat (also Dorestad or Dorestate or Dorestado).
+Indicating the growing importance of this buzzing trading town in the lower River Rhine area at the former spot of the former Roman castellum Levafanum.
+On its way to become the biggest emporium of Europe even.
+Remarkable, whilst during the decennia before the mint of Maastricht had set the example for coinage in the region, a coin (confusingly) called Dronrijp-type by archaeologists.
 Dronrijp being a small terp village in province Friesland in the far north of the Netherlands.
-In his new town master Madelinus struck coins with the text DORESTATI FIT meaning something like ‘made in Dorestat' and similar to today's ‘made in China’.
+In his new town, from mid seventh century AD, master Madelinus struck coins with the text DORESTATI FIT meaning something like ‘made in Dorestat' and similar to today's ‘made in China’.
 And his coin was what we would call today a strong brand.
-During his life the Madelinus’ coins were being copied abundantly but actually were not made in Dorestat.
+During his life Madelinus’ coins were being copied abundantly but actually were not made in Dorestat.

 The golden age of silver coin